vdawg-git/sing/README.md

 - `npm run start`: Start app in dev mode ( But better use the VS Code task `devMode`)
 - `npm run build`: Build

-Tests are currently not maintained.
-But will be again.